Main navigation

 Why Study Abroad?

-As an aspiring media professional, it will be important for you to appreciate the relationship between your own culturally informed communication methods and those of your increasingly global (and globally aware) audience.
-There are many ways of presenting the news and many ways of consuming it, and study abroad provides a great opportunity to experience that diversity firsthand.
+As an aspiring media professional, it is important for you to appreciate the relationship between your own culturally informed communication methods and those of your increasingly global (and globally aware) audience.
+There are many ways of presenting the news and many ways of consuming it, and studying abroad provides a great opportunity to experience that diversity firsthand.

-Study abroad offers courses related to journalism and mass communication, as well as media-focused internships and faculty-led programs.
-We think the most important things for you to do abroad are to observe how media is created and consumed in different environments and gain cultural awareness.
+Many study abroad programs offer courses related to journalism and mass communication, as well as media-focused internships and faculty-led programs.
+While abroad, it is important to gain cultural awareness and observe how media is created and consumed in different environments.

 200+